bnrobinson93/bible-brad/content/resources/Gog and Magog.md

 ---
-updated: 2025-06-28T11:26:14-05:00
+aliases: []
+tags:
+  - refine
 created: 2025-01-23T21:55:32-06:00
+title: Gog and Magog
+updated: 2025-09-14T17:27:53-05:00
 ---

+# Gog and Magog

 In [[Ezekiel]] 38, God prophesized against Gog about the coming destruction; how when they were destroyed the world would now he is God

-We also see these names in [[Revelation]]. #refine
+We also see these names in [[Revelation]].

-# Links:
+## Links:

 202411180820